David0tt/DeepGTAV/Readme.md

 - [x] Adapt for higher resolution capturing

-## Things that I will not do in the near future that would be easy to implement/useful
+## Things that I will not do in the near future that would be easy to implement or useful
-- [] Allow capturing of different objects (Traffic signs, Animals, houses,...)
+- [ ] Allow capturing of different objects (Traffic signs, Animals, houses,...)
-- [] Improve the graphics quality
+- [ ] Improve the graphics quality
-- [] Improve the water quality
+- [ ] Improve the water quality